 This report includes the standards of review, relevant Municipal Code and Comprehensive Plan provisions and provisions of other permitting agencies.
-The staff report includes findings based on evidence in the record.
-The project file contains the official record and basis for findings, including technical information and documentation.
+The staff report includes findings based on

 Appropriate notice of application and SEPA comment period was provided, and no comments were received.
 The application is properly before the Planning Commission for recommendation.